WDP Part 8: Internationalization (i18n)

 - Text direction is determined by locale

-- Error codes remain LTR (left-to-right)
+- Diagnostic codes MUST remain LTR (left-to-right)

-- Messages follow natural text direction
+- Messages SHOULD follow natural text direction

 9.2 Display Considerations